MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -IsFeatureDisabled
-The IsFeatureDisabled parameter specifies whether the feature policy in the Viva module is enabled or disabled.
+The IsFeatureDisabled parameter specifies whether or not the feature is disabled by the updated policy.
 Valid values are:

-- $true: The feature policy is disabled.
+- $true: The feature is disabled by the policy.
-- $false: The feature policy is enabled.
+- $false: The feature is not disabled by the policy.

+You can omit this parameter if you do not wish to update whether or not the policy disables the feature.

 ```yaml
 Type: Boolean